jeffreyyoo/SICER-2/README.md

 `sicer_df SICER -t treatment1.bed treatment2.bed -s hg38`

-Replace the second word "SICER" with "RECOGNICER" to use RECOGNICER algorithm.
+Replace the second word "SICER" with "RECOGNICER" to use the RECOGNICER algorithm.

 ## Questions?
 For technical questions or issues, feel free to contact Jin Yong (Jeffrey) Yoo at jy2ma@virginia.edu.